How to set up a company in Croatia? A quick guide.

 Setting up a company in Croatia: type and name

 Finally, you should decide on your company name: it should be in one of the EU languages, plus Latin or Greek.
 If it is a non-Croatian word, the court might ask for a source.
-But this happens only if you are very extravagant with your choice of words.
+Mind that this only happens if you are very extravagant with your choice of words.
 You should make sure that a company under this name does not already exist, which you can do here.
-The bonus is that you are entitled to a free .hr domain after your company is registered.
+The bonus is that you are entitled to a free .hr website domain after your company is registered, as long as it is in business.

 What can Brojevi do for you?

 The entire process of company registration can sometimes be difficult due to language or cultural barriers.
 Croatian is not always easy to comprehend!
-That is where we can be of help.
+That is where we can help you.

 Since a lot of companies asked for our advice in the past years, we started publishing our answers and guides online.
 This turned into the most popular accounting company blog in Croatia, with tens of thousands of users each month.
 Our expertise is now available to foreign investors with the following services and benefits:

-If you are planning on setting up a company in Croatia, let’s get in touch and set up a meeting over Skype or Hangouts!
+If you are planning on setting up a company in Croatia, let’s get in touch and set up a meeting over Google Meet or Microsoft Teams!
 Feel free to contact us here.